Hacking Block Support Into UIMenuItem

 (id)sender of the action gets called with the UIMenuController.
 This is wrong on so many levels, especially since UIMenuController is a singleton anyway.
 There’s no easy way to know what UIMenuItem has been pressed.

-But since I already was committed in writing the subclass, that couldn’t stop me.
+But since I was already committed to writing the subclass, that couldn’t stop me.
 We just create a unique selector for each UIMenuItem, and catch execution at a lower level.

 Enter Cocoa’s Message Forwarding